Austin Beutner: Newspaper ownership

 In March 2013, a group led by Beutner and Eli Broad announced their intent to purchase the Los Angeles Times from its parent Tribune Publishing.
 They were unsuccessful.

 In 2014, Beutner took over as publisher and CEO of the Los Angeles Times when Eddy Hartenstein left to become the non-executive chairman of the board of Tribune Publishing.
 When Tribune Publishing acquired the San Diego Union-Tribune in 2015, Beutner was named its CEO and publisher, as well as CEO of the newly formed California News Group.

 He was fired as publisher and chief executive officer of the Los Angeles Times on September 8, 2015.
 He wrote on Facebook that the dismissal was not voluntary: "I am not departing by choice, nor is this some 'mutual agreement' on my part and Tribune Publishing".
 Beutner's firing was protested by a number of prominent community leaders.

 Vision to Learn

 Beutner founded the nonprofit organization Vision to Learn in 2012 in order to provide free optometry services to children in low-income communities.”
 In 2022 New York Times columnist Nicholas Kristof profiled Vision to Learn in his annual holiday gift guide, writing that “Vision to Learn’s model addresses real-world problems.”

+2026 mayoral campaign

+In October 2025, Beutner announced his candidacy in the 2026 Los Angeles mayoral election.
+He dropped out of the race in February 2026 following the death of his daughter.